 It’s also good to have a rough idea of what you want to do there – although don’t set out a definite plan and definitely don’t use the guidebook as gospel.
 I like to remain flexible and ask other backpackers what is good to do and what is ‘not to miss’.
 Use the guidebook as just that, a guide.

 Just be sure to pack it in a way that it won’t be damaged (or have an online version).

-An important one for when you’re on a journey.
-One of the worst things that could happen is losing your money/passport.
-You could have them tucked away safely in your day bag when on a bus or train, but you’re likely to stop paying attention to your bag.
-You may even be on a overnight bus and plan to sleep.
-What if you wake up to find your bag gone?
+If you have your important bits tucked away safely in your day bag when on a bus or train, it doesn’t mean they’re safe.
+You’re likely to stop paying attention to your bag at some point during the journey.
+You may even be on an overnight bus and plan to sleep.
+So what if you wake up to find your bag gone?
 A money belt for your important items is a good safety aid – at least if your backpack disappears you still have those vital bits.